tomokoelif/cat_lovers/README.md

 - **Browser Compatibility**: The website has been tested on Chrome, Firefox, Safari, and Edge.
 - **Responsiveness**: The platform has been tested on mobile, tablet, and desktop devices to ensure optimal performance.
-- **Role-Based Dashboard Testing:** Each user type (patient, specialist, admin) was tested to ensure they were directed to the correct dashboard after login.
-Patients were assigned to the correct group during registration, and specialists were manually added by admins.
-The redirection logic was thoroughly tested by registering new users and ensuring role-based access was properly applied.
 - **Automatic Assignment Testing:** Tests were conducted to verify that newly registered users are automatically assigned to the "Patient" group and that their PatientProfile was successfully created.
 This was confirmed through both the user interface and the Django admin panel.

-### **Bugs**
-- ### Bug Fix #1: `DISABLE_COLLECTSTATIC` Setting Causing Heroku Deployment Failure

-**Issue:**
-During the deployment to Heroku, the following error occurred:

-The error was caused by the absence of proper static file handling and a misconfiguration in the `INSTALLED_APPS` list in `settings.py`.

-**Cause:**
-- The `DISABLE_COLLECTSTATIC=1` config variable was used in Heroku to prevent collectstatic from running during the initial setup.
-- There was a duplicate entry for `django.contrib.staticfiles` in `INSTALLED_APPS`, which caused an error when trying to collect static files.

-**Steps Taken to Fix:**
-1. Fixed the duplicate `django.contrib.staticfiles` entry in `INSTALLED_APPS`.
-2. Ensured the static and media handling was properly set up with Cloudinary and Whitenoise.
-3. Deleted the `DISABLE_COLLECTSTATIC=1` from Heroku's Config Vars.
-4. Deployed again, which successfully collected static files and completed the deployment.

-### Bug Fix #2: Permission Issues with Dashboard Access

-**Issue**

-Users are unable to access the Admin, Patient, and Specialist dashboards even though they are assigned to the correct user groups in the Django admin panel.
-The application either throws a 403 Forbidden error or does not recognize the users' group memberships.

-**Cause**

-The issue seems to be related to incorrect handling of group membership checks in the views or misconfiguration of user group assignments within the Django admin panel.

-### Steps Taken to Fix

-1. **Investigate Group Check Functions**:
-   - Reviewed the group-check functions (`is_admin`, `is_patient`, `is_specialist`) in `views.py` to ensure they correctly identify user groups.
-   - Confirmed that the group names match those set in the Django admin.

-2. **Validate Group Assignments**:
-   - Ensured that users are properly assigned to the correct groups (Admin, Patient, Specialist) in the Django Admin panel.
-   - Verified that the group names in the code match the group names set up in Django admin.

-3. **Testing**:
-   - Tested access with both existing and newly created users to ensure they can access their respective dashboards without issues.
-   - Verified that group membership was properly recognized for all users.

-4. **Revert Changes**:
-   - Once the issue was resolved, reverted any temporary modifications to the views back to their original implementation.

-5. **Verify Access Control**:
-   - Tested edge cases, such as users without group assignments attempting to access dashboards, to ensure proper behavior.
-   - Confirmed that custom `PermissionDenied` logic displayed the correct 403 error page for unauthorized access attempts.

 **Outcome**